All Star Batman & Robin, the Boy Wonder: Plot

 Bruce Wayne and Vicki Vale are at the circus watching the Flying Graysons, an acrobat family consisting of 12-year-old Dick Grayson and his parents.
 When Dick's parents are shot to death by a hit man, Dick is escorted from the scene by several cops of the Gotham City Police Department in a threatening manner.
 Batman swiftly subdues the killer, Jocko-Boy Vanzetti and then rescues Dick from the police, damaging both a police cruiser and the car which Vicki and Alfred Pennyworth are in, injuring Vicki in the process.
 The stern Batman tells Dick that he has been "drafted into a war", and that he will learn much about fighting crime.
 Batman brings Dick to the Batcave and leaves him there to his own devices, telling him upon leaving that when hungry, Dick may eat the rats and bats in the cave.

-After being informed that Vicki has been hospitalized in critical condition, Batman instructs Alfred to contact Clark Kent at the Daily Planet, to request he immediately transport a Parisian doctor that Batman knows as a personal favor.
+After being informed that Vicki has been hospitalized in critical condition, Batman instructs Alfred to contact Clark Kent at the Daily Planet, to request he immediately transport a Parisian doctor who Batman knows as a personal favor.
 After Alfred provides Dick with food and clothes, Batman and Alfred get into a heated argument, but Batman backs off when Alfred asserts himself.

 Artist Jim Lee (left) signing a copy of issue #9 at Midtown Comics in Manhattan.

 The Justice League, consisting of Superman, Wonder Woman, Plastic Man and Green Lantern, disagree on how to deal with Batman's actions.
 Wonder Woman wishes to kill him, but agrees to wait until after Green Lantern has had a chance to speak with Batman.

 A disturbed Batman spends the subsequent evenings violently dispatching attempted rapists and other criminals until he spots a police cruiser escorting Jocko-Boy Vanzetti away from jail, and returning to Vanzetti the gun he used to murder the Graysons.
-Batman dispatches the corrupt policeman and beats Vanzetti into unconsciousness.
+Batman dispatches the corrupt policeman and beats Vanzetti unconscious.

-Batman subsequently comes to the aid of the Black Canary, who is fighting a group of thugs.
-After defeating the criminals, the two masked crimefighters have sex, before Batman takes the Canary home, with Vanzetti bound and gagged in the Batmobile's trunk.
+Batman subsequently comes to the aid of Black Canary, who is fighting a group of thugs.
+After defeating the criminals, the two have sex, before Batman takes the Canary home, with Vanzetti bound and gagged in the Batmobile's trunk.
 Batman and Dick manage to force from Jocko-Boy the name of the person who hired him: the Joker.
 Dick wants to fight crime with Batman, but Batman says he needs a secret identity.